exloseur3d/nier-theme/README.md

 # nier-theme
-The Nier theme is an Obsidian theme inspired by the UI of the video game "NieR: Automata" by Yoko Taro.
+The Nier theme is an Obsidian theme inspired by the UI of the video game "NieR: Automata".

 This theme tries to be as close looking to the game menu while still being usable and easy on the eyes with the warm "mono" color scheme.